How to Evaluate Supplier Quality and Questions to Ask When Choosing Your Suppliers

 How well do you know your suppliers and the dynamics of your supply chain?

-Have you conducted a full risk assessment for your entire supply chain, including contractors, sub-contractors, suppliers and origins of raw materials?
+According to the 2021 Drishti survey of 400 senior manufacturing leaders, when identifying the top external threats to their organization, 45% indicated supplier price increases, and 42% supply chain disruptions.
+Have you conducted a full risk assessment for your entire supply chain, including contractors, sub-contractors, and suppliers?
 Based on risks, do you require ISO 9001 certification or compliance from key suppliers?
 By identifying your risks, threats, strengths, weaknesses and opportunities, you can develop strategies to mitigate the risks and act on the opportunities.
 Your relationship with your suppliers is ever evolving so the risk assessment process is a key factor in how well a company remains resilient to ever changing risks.
 In these challenging economic times, even customers and end users are more aware than ever of the supply chain dynamic as the impact of shortages and higher costs reaches them.
 How do you manage their expectations?